JohnnyD5/data_science_udacity/Software_Engineering/Software_Engineering_Pracices_Pt_1/readme.md

 Translating all your ideas and thoughts formally on paper can be a little difficult, but you'll get better over time, and doing so makes a significant difference in helping others realize the value of your project.
 Writing this documentation can also help you improve the design of your code, as you're forced to think through your design decisions more thoroughly.
 It also helps future contributors to follow your original intentions.

 ## 11 Version Control
+### Note on merge conflicts
+For the most part, Git makes merging changes between branches really simple.
+However, there are some cases where Git can become confused about how to combine two changes, and asks you for help.
+This is called a merge conflict.

+Mostly commonly, this happens when two branches modify the same file.

+For example, in this situation, let’s say you deleted a line that Andrew modified on his branch.
+Git wouldn’t know whether to delete the line or modify it.
+You need to tell Git which change to take, and some tools even allow you to edit the change manually.
+If it isn’t straightforward, you may have to consult with the developer of the other branch to handle a merge conflict.